Catch-ups and rescheduling test sessions

 Students who are absent when their class participates in the tests can sit catch-up tests later in the test window.

 Schools should try to schedule catch-up tests in the prescribed test sequence as far as possible.

-The scenario below provides an example of how the rules around catch-up sessions can be applied to online NAPLAN tests.
+The scenario below provides an example of how the rules around catch-up sessions can be applied to NAPLAN tests.

 Bob is in Year 5.
-He has been sick with the flu and was away from school for the entire first week of NAPLAN.
+He has been sick with the flu and was away from school for the first week of NAPLAN.